 - Give balance to the profile of the nose

 Dr. Rodwell will listen to your desires for your chin and will evaluate and examine your facial anatomy.
-He will then make educated recommendations as to the size and shape of your implant.
-He prefers silastic implants, which are made of silicone and have a long-term track record of safety.
+He will then make educated recommendations as to the options of filler versus surgery.
+If chin implant surgery is recommended Dr. Rodwell will review the size and shape of your ideal implant.
+He prefers silastic implants, which are made of a flexible silicone material and have a long-term track record of safety.
 These come in various sizes and shapes, but Dr. Rodwell can also customize the shape and contour of the implant to tailor it just for you.

 The aim is a stronger chin that is proportionate with the rest of your face so that the outcome is natural-looking.
 The goal is to provide an appropriate balance with the nose and a pleasing contour to the neck line.

 The surgery is performed either under a local anesthetic and sedation or under general anesthesia.
 The procedure only involves one small incision hidden in the natural skin crease below and behind the chin.
 The incision lines will fade over time.
 Dr. Rodwell prefers not to place chin implants using an incision inside the mouth because of the higher risk of infection and the difficulty in getting the implant in exactly the right spot to provide you with the results needed.